Brown-NOAA/NOAA-PMEL-OME_Extraction_Sterivex_QIAvac_Protocol_BeBOP/NOAA-PMEL-OME_Extraction_Sterivex_QIAvac_Protocol_BeBOP.md

 **Issue 1:** Column clogging when pipetting sample/Buffer AL/EtOH mixture to spin columns

 **Solution:** If a sample is turbid, solids may survive the digestion and lysis steps.
 These solids can clog the spin column and trap liquid above the filter.
 If repeating the spin down or vacuum step does not fully drain liquid from the column, use a second fresh column for the remainder of the sample.
-Both spin columns are then run through the protocol and the eluted DNA is combined.
+Both spin columns are then run through the protocol, and the eluted DNA is combined.

 **Issue 2:** Bubbling of ATL out of sterivex upon addition

 **Solution 2:** If the pipette tip is improperly seated in the inlet of the sterivex when adding buffer ATL, the buffer can spray upwards out of the inlet, introducing potential contamination to other samples.
 Ensure that the pipette tip is fully seated inside the inlet and add buffer slowly to avoid overpressuring the sterivex.
-Suggest tilting the sterivex slightly to ensure the seal isn't too tigh.
+Suggest tilting the sterivex slightly to ensure the seal isn't too tight.

 **Issue 3:** Liquid on sides of collection tube after centrifuge step following Buffer AW2 addition